Inside: Trying to decide between Tahiti, Moorea, and Bora Bora? Here are 3 reasons Moorea is without a doubt the best choice in French Polynesia.

 With visits to all 3 islands now under my belt, I feel sufficiently qualified to make the case for Moorea as the best island to visit in French Polynesia.

-1. Moorea is much easier to get to
+1. It’s much easier (and cheaper) to get to Moorea

-Conversely, getting to Moorea is as easy as a 30-minute inexpensive (and gorgeous) ferry ride.
-No luggage limit necessary.
+Conversely, getting to Moorea is as easy as a 30-minute inexpensive (and gorgeous) ferry ride on the Aremiti Ferry.
+No luggage limit required.

 Cheap is, of course, relative in French Polynesia.
 Nothing (and I mean nothing) is actually cheap.
 Food, taxis, hotels, you’ll spend more on all of those things than nearly anywhere else in the world.